 Executing the request for a LinkedIn recommendation

 In “View profile” mode, scroll down your own LinkedIn profile to the “Recommendations” section.
-Click on the little blue pencil next to “Ask for a recommendation”, and follow the prompts for:
+Click on “Ask for a recommendation” and follow the prompts for:

 - Who you want a recommendation from